Stateline Area Crime Stoppers Announce 2018

-April 26, 2017 Freeport- Stateline Area Crime Stoppers is proud to announce that Vaun Truckenmiller will be the recipient of their 2017 Highland Community College Foundation Scholarship.
+February 6, 2019 Freeport- for the second year in a row the Stateline Area Crime Stoppers is proud to off a $1,000 scholarship to a student in the criminal justice program at Highland community College. announce that Vaun Truckenmiller will be the recipient of their 2017 Highland Community College Foundation Scholarship.
 The $1,000 scholarship is awarded to students in the Criminal Justice program at Highland Community College.

-This is the first year the Stateline Area Crime Stoppers teamed up with the Highland Community College Foundation to offer this scholarship.
-“We believe a Crime Stoppers organization should do more that pay informants for information.
+The scholarship is offeredthrough the Highland Community College Foundation, “We believe a Crime Stoppers organization should do more that pay informants for information.
 We need to create programs that will help fight crime and improve the safety of our communities.
-Investing in the future of those who want to become part of the law enforcement team is investment well worth making” said Stephenson County Sheriff Dave Snyders.
+Investing in the future of those who want to become part of the law enforcement team is an investment well worth making” said Stephenson County Sheriff Dave Snyders.

 Pat Dunn, Director of Operations with the Highland Community Foundation adds, “We are grateful that the Stateline Area Crime Stoppers made this investment in our students.
 We’ve started a great relationship with them and look forward to working with them for future scholarships.”

-Vaun will be publicly recognized in a reception at the Stateline Area Crime Stoppers golf outing on September 16th.
+The 2017 recipient was Vaun Truckinmiller.
+Vaun was publicly recognized in a reception at the Stateline Area Crime Stoppers golf outing on last September.

-Stephenson County Sheriff Dave Snyders and board president Dennis Goodman present the 2017 Stateline Area Crime Stoppers/Highland Community College Foundation $1,000 scholarship to Criminal Justice student Vaun Truckenmiller.
+Stephenson County Sheriff Dave Snyders and board past-president Dennis Goodman present the 2017 Stateline Area Crime Stoppers/Highland Community College Foundation $1,000 scholarship to Criminal Justice student Vaun Truckenmiller.